ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>--kube-version <em>MAJOR.MINOR.PATCH</em></code></dt>
 <dd>The Kubernetes version of the cluster.
 If you do not specify a version, the Kubernetes master is updated to the default API version.
-To see available versions, run [ibmcloud ks ](#cs_kube_versions).
+To see available versions, run [ibmcloud ks versions](#cs_versions_command).
 This value is optional.</dd>

 <dt><code>--force-update</code></dt>
 <dd>Attempt the update even if the change is greater than two minor versions from the worker node version.
 This value is optional.</dd>